tchughesiv/aws-loft-2017-container-lab/labs/lab6/chapter6.md

 ## Introduction

-In this lab, we are going to leverage a process known as [`oc cluster up`](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md).
-This enables us to quickly stand up a local OpenShift Container Platform to start our evaluation.
-The key result of `oc cluster up` is a reliable, reproducible OpenShift environment to iterate on.
+In this lab, we are going to build upon the previous labs and leverage what we have learned to utilize the OpenShift service broker.
+As part of this process, we will be using the latest code available for this project.
+To start out, you will provision a clean OpenShift environment that has the tech preview service broker interface.
+By the time you are finished with the lab, you will have deployed an application, a database and binded the two together.
+It should become evident how this self service process can improve the productivity of developers on your team.

 Expected completion: 5-10 minutes